arunmathaisk/arunmathaisk.in/content/weblog/2024/birthday-website-data-privacy-lesson.md

   - "naive"
 ---

-Almost a year ago, I embarked on what I thought was a harmless, even helpful, project.
+Almost two years ago, I embarked on what I thought was a harmless, even helpful, project.
 My curiosity and love for programming led me to create a small website, a project that eventually taught me a profound lesson about data privacy.

 It all started when I somehow (ahem ahem) got access to the entire student database of my college.
 Among various columns of data, one caught my attention: the date of birth (DOB) of students.
 With the enthusiasm of a developer eager to work on a new project, I saw an opportunity to create something that could bring a little joy to me and maybe my batchmates.